BHoM/documentation/docs/Development/Testing/index.md

 **Unit tests** verify that a particular piece of code, generally a function, works as expected.
 The perspective of a unit test is often that of the developer who authored the target function and that wants to make sure it works properly.
 The power of unit tests comes by creating many of them that verify the smallest possible functionality with many different input combinations.
 You should always strive to write small, simple unit tests.
 Please refer to [Microsoft's Unit testing best practices](https://learn.microsoft.com/en-us/dotnet/core/testing/unit-testing-best-practices) for more information and examples.

+In some cases, as mentioned [in the section above](#better-examples-of-tests), the verification in a unit test may need to target a complex set of data.
+For example, you may want to test your method against a "realistic" set of object, for example, many different input objects that cannot be generated easily from the code itself, but that can be easily generated in e.g. Grasshopper.
+In these cases, you should rely on [**Data-driven testing**](./Data-Driven-Tests).
+Data-driven testing provides for more robustness against changes, because it verifies that the target function always performs in the same way.
+If the test function needs to change, you will have to re-write also the expected output, and this procedure increases robustness.
+However, in certain situations, like when doing [Test Driven Development (TDD)](#test-driven-development-tdd), it can be acceptable and even extremely helpful to write tests that verify against complex data.
+For example, _Functional tests_ may well rely on complex set of data, and it's common to write them when doing TDD.
+In this scenario, it's still likely that a full test [_coverage_](https://en.wikipedia.org/wiki/Code_coverage) will only be obtainable by also doing some [Data-driven testing](./Data-Driven-Tests).

 Test that verify larger functionality are also possible, in which case we talk about [**Functional tests**](https://stackoverflow.com/a/2741845/3873799).
 Often, Functional test take the perspective of a user using a piece of software that does many things in the background, like Pushing or Pulling objects via a BHoM_Adapter (in the next section you can an example of this).
 Functional tests can be slow to execute and, when they fail, they do not always give good understanding of the possible causes for the failure, because they encompass many things.
 However, Functional tests can be very helpful to verify that large, complex pieces of functionality work as expected under precise conditions.
 They are also amazingly helpful when developing new pieces of functionality using the [TDD approach](#test-driven-development-tdd).